ISGroup-Polimi/choreo-timed-commitment/README.md

 # How to run:

 This thesis project implements a system based on **Camunda Platform 8** for orchestration.
-It includes BPMN processes modeled using **Camunda Modeler**, a **Node.js** backend that handles REST calls from the BPMN processe to the supervisor service, and a **MongoDB** NoSQL database for data persistence.
+It includes BPMN processes modeled using **Camunda Modeler**, a **Node.js** backend that handles REST calls from the BPMN processes to the supervisor service, and a **MongoDB** NoSQL database for data persistence.

 ---